galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > 4. In order to be be able to show the occurence of only one specy, you have to make sure that your file countains only the data concerning this specy.
 >
->    >`compter le nombre d'occurence de chaque enrégistrement` and select `column 1` délimité par `tabulation`
+>    > 1.`compter le nombre d'occurence de chaque enrégistrement` and select `column 1` délimité par `tabulation`
-> Copy the full name of the specy you are interested in (for example: "Pyronia tithonus") on the file on csv
+>    > 2.
+Copy the full name of the specy you are interested in (for example: "Pyronia tithonus") on the file on csv
 >    >
 >
 > ### {% icon hands_on %} Hands-on: Quality control